 - Don’t share personal stuff in a group chat session.

-- In case of miscommunication among the group members over any post or chat, then better to discuss the subject one-on amicably over the phone.
-Don’t waste others’ time by accusations- counteraccusations in the group chat.
+- In case of miscommunication among the group members over any post or chat, discussing the subject one-on-one over the phone is better.
+Don’t waste others’ time with accusations- counteraccusations in the group chat.

 - Suppose anybody is bored with the group and wants to leave it altogether; informing the admin before leaving it is better.
 Otherwise, you can mute the conversation, check the messages once a week, and move on.

-These golden rules will enable anyone to survive in the socially connected family WhatsApp group.
-The responsibility for privacy lies in the hand of the members actively chatting in the group.
+These golden rules enable anyone to survive in the socially connected family WhatsApp group.
+The responsibility for privacy lies in the hands of the members actively chatting in the group.